jbottelb/superlative/README.md

+# Superlative Voter

+## By Josh Bottelberghe and Macklin Freitag

 Basically, one person creates a voting form.
 They give it a name, and an access password.
 They also list a bunch of people that will be in the form.